enveda/np-clinical-trials/README.md

-# The increase in prevalence of natural products through the drug discovery process
+# Natural products have increased rates of clinical trial success throughout the drug development process

-This repository contains code and data described in detail in our paper, "The increase in prevalence of natural products through the drug discovery process" (Domingo-Fernández *et al.*, 2024).
+This repository contains code and data described in detail in our paper (Domingo-Fernández *et al.*, 2024).

 ## Table of Contents